Secondary Suite Program

 Apply for a secondary suite

-If you want to install a secondary suite or legalize an existing secondary suite in an existing single-family home, you must:
+If you want to install a secondary suite or legalize an existing secondary suite in an existing home, you’re required to:

 • Meet the BC Building Code requirements.

-• Have the necessary building and sub-trade permits.
+• Obtain the necessary building and subtrade permits.

 • Get all the inspections done.